Androsterone: Sources

 Androsterone has been shown to naturally occur in pine pollen, celery, truffles and is well known in many animal species.

 History

-Androsterone was first isolated in 1931, by Adolf Friedrich Johann Butenandt and Kurt Tscherning.
+Androsterone was first isolated in 1931, by NSDAP-Member Adolf Friedrich Johann Butenandt and Kurt Tscherning.
 They distilled over 17000 liter of male urine, from which they got 50 mg of crystalline androsterone, which was sufficient to find that the chemical formula was very similar to estrone.
+They collected the urine of male prisoners on the premises of various Berlin police stations.